darienmt/darienmt.github.io/_posts/2016-03-05-advent-of-code-day-05.markdown

 {% gist af2505cccf384c1bfa7e %}

 We can express these three rules as functional and combine them.
-The resulting function can be applied to the parsed input and the length of that array is the answer:
+The resulting function can be applied to the parsed input, and the length of that array is the answer:

 {% gist b49a5378f90adc05d437 %}